Tired of England

 Tired of England is the first single from Romance at Short Notice, the second album by Dirty Pretty Things, which was released on 23 June 2008.

 The chorus is reminiscent of Panic by The Smiths.

-The video for the song is a reference to the 1973 cult British movie The Wicker Man (1973 film).
+The video for the song is a reference to the 1973 cult British movie The Wicker Man.

 It was leaked at high quality onto networking peers on 10 May 2008.

 The single was first played by Zane Lowe on his Radio 1 show on 13 May 2008.